 Mount Pleasant Cemetery offers affordable burial services for those throughout Long Island and the state of New York.
 We know losing a loved one is difficult, which is why we aim to make the process as smooth and affordable as possible.
 So please, do not hesitate to reach out today for more information about columbariums for you or your loved one.
 It is important to plan ahead with decisions like this and we will help you come to a reasonable outcome.
 You can fill out our contact form or simply give our office a call by dialing 631-878-0482.
+Learn more about our eastern Long Island cemetery and how we are a beautiful final resting place for your loved one.

 Pricing For Columbariums